 Inspire: Inspire yourself, find inspiration in others.
 Find the motivation to make new choices, be brave and compassionate.
 This will come over a set time for deliberate relaxation, not just procrastination.

 Get Going: Then, take action.
 This doesn’t have to be work!
 This can simply be performing self-compassion.
 Do something restorative, something you’re excited about.
 Rather than mindlessly scrolling on Instagram or perhaps staring blankly at your university readings, instead rest.
 Watch that film you have been dying to see, paint, or walk.
 You will return to your work feeling well rested and motivated, and hopefully with the mindset that just showing up is enough.

-Stress is an animalistic response to a high pressure, fight or flight, adverse circumstances, and being ‘Burnout’ is the result of an overexposure to stress that results in withdrawal and fatigue.
+Stress is an animalistic response to a high pressure, fight or flight, adverse circumstances, and Burnout is the result of an overexposure to stress that results in withdrawal and fatigue.
 If corporations refuse to remove excess stress, we must learn to manage it.
-To minimise the persistent exposure to stress, completing the cycle of stress is imperative.
-There are three stages to the stress cycle: a beginning, middle and end.
-Dr Emily and Amelia Nagoski pioneered this understanding of the body, in their 2019 co-written book, ‘Burnout; Solve Your Stress Cycle’.
+In order to minimize the persistent exposure to stress, completing the cycle of stress is imperative.
+There are three stages to the stress cycle; a beginning, middle and end.
+Dr Emily and Amelia Nagoski pioneer this understanding of the body, in their 2019 co written book, ‘Burnout; Solve Your Stress Cycle’.
 They forge the idea that far too often, we do not actually complete our emotional cycles and we get caught in the middle step, never properly recovering.

 In the absence of institutional change, we must take our mental health into our own hands.
 Here is just a snippet of the research into a bountiful field.
-I would recommend, Brene Brown, and her introspection into shame and bravery in both the workplace and home life.
+I would recommend over anyone, Brene Brown, and her introspection into shame and bravery in both the workplace and homelife.
 To underline, to perform at your highest; eat well, rest well, and leave your work at the desk.